Ton2808/PrimeData_DataEngineerIntern/README.md

 ```
 ---
 ### Q6
-This problem is difficult to implement, but the idea is straight forward, we just need to loop from the start to the end of the linked list and check if the current value is equal to the next value, if yes we will delete the next value and link the current value to the next of the next value, else just loop to the next value.
-The trick here is to set the default value of the next node is ```NULL``` it will help us avoid many errors.
+This problem is difficult to implement, but the idea is straightforward, we just need to loop from the start to the end of the linked list and check if the current value is equal to the next value, if yes we will delete the next value and link the current value to the next of the next value, else just loop to the next value.
+The trick here is to set the default value of the next node as ```NULL``` it will help us avoid many errors.
 ```
 struct Node{
     int val;